algolab-quantique/quantum-enigmas/documentation/source/enigmas/enigma3.rst

 **Problem 1 - Quick quiz**
 ---------------------------

-The enigma uses a modulo two addition like this one:
+The enigma uses a modulo 2 addition like this one:

 .. raw:: html